"Every child deserves the best possible start in life and the support that enables them to fulfil their potential.

 Children access a broad and balanced EYFS curriculum, which covers 7 areas of learning.
 Within these areas of learning, there are three prime areas:

 and four specific areas:

-The children have the opportunity to access all areas of learning through an indoor and outdoor learning environment on a daily basis.
-Children are able to meet their learning potential through a balance of challenging child initiated and adult led activities.
+Children have the opportunity to access all areas of learning through an indoor and outdoor learning environment on a daily basis.
+Children are able to meet their learning potential through a balance of challenging child-initiated and adult-led activities.